 I should mention before I go too much further the foyer that guests first walk through upon entering the attraction.
 A faux fireplace sits at one end, while portraits of famous scientists line the walls.
 If one stops to listen, the portraits come alive (similar to the portraits in The Wizarding World of Harry Potter at Universal Studios) and engage in a lively discussion with each other about the discoveries which made them famous.
 Though it wasn’t the first time I’d seen a set-up like this, I found it genuinely entertaining nonetheless.

 But I’m getting ahead of myself.
 I mostly wrote this review to give a sense of the museum’s contents for those curious.
 For more detailed responses to creationist claims, I again recommend reading my review of God’s Word or Human Reason?
 I consider it one of the single best resources for answering creationist claims on the market right now, and it’s certainly a more enriching use of your money than visiting ICR’s Discovery Center.
 While it was never likely that I would have an overall positive opinion of this place, I hope I managed to at least avoid ridicule, at least until this point.
-While I promised myself I wouldn’t poke fun, I think I’ll leave my youngest son’s all too appropriate face in this picture as my official opinion of the ICR Discovery Center.
+While I promised myself I wouldn’t poke fun, I think I’ll leave my youngest son’s all too appropriate face in the pictures below as my official opinion of the ICR Discovery Center.